5 reasons Billy Wagner should be in Hall of Fame

 Notice that all those other pitchers are still active.
 Wagner is surrounded on the K% and K/9 leaderboards by present-day pitchers, who get to pitch in the highest-strikeout era of baseball history.

-There's also Wagner's .187 career batting average allowed and 0.998 career whip.
-Going by the same innings-pitched baseline, his batting average is the lowest allowed by any pitcher ever, and his WHIP is third-lowest behind just deGrom and Addie Joss, who pitched in the Deadball Era.
+There's also Wagner's .187 career batting average allowed and 0.998 career WHIP.
+Going by the same innings-pitched baseline, his batting average is the lowest allowed by any pitcher ever -- ahead of Nolan Ryan (.204) and Sandy Koufax (.205) -- and his WHIP is third-lowest behind just deGrom and Addie Joss, who pitched in the Deadball Era.

 4) He has the saves, and the K's

 It's not like Wagner's counting stats are lacking.
-He's one of only eight members of the 400-save club, and one of only 14 pitchers with 1,000 or more strikeouts as a reliever.
+First of all, he's one of only eight members of the 400-save club.

 400-save club members